harish-AK/python/README.md

 3. Weather report- using openweather.com call the api for weather report according to user input and print it using pprint cause report will be in json format.

 4. Slot machine - get deposit from user, prompt the user to bet on slots if the user makes profit, amount will be updated in balance.

-searching algorithms - linear and binary search algorithms.

-Sorting algorithms-

-1.Bubble sort

-2. Selection sort - repeatedly find the small element and sort those in order.

-3. Insertion sort - compare 1st 2 elements then sort it, then 2nd and 3rd element are compared to sort and so on.
-Solved problems in loops and list from W3resource.